april-org/april-ann/README.md

 ```$ . configure.sh```

 Second, you could compile the april version which you need.
-We have developed compiling files for use
+We have developed compiling files for using
 different libraries.
 It is simple, you do

 ```$ make TARGET```